cmu-delphi/covid-19-forecast/README.md

 # covid-19-forecast
-Public repository for Delphi forecasting for SARS-Cov2
+Public repository for CMU Delphi forecasting for SARS-Cov2